 UNHAS members evacuate bodies of three aid workers, who were killed during an attack in the town of Rann, at Maiduguri Airport, Nigeria March 2, 2018.

-Suspected Boko Haram militants killed at least 11 people including three aid workers in an attack on a military barracks in Nigeria&39;s north-eastern Borno state late on Thursday, according to two security reports seen by Reuters.
+The suspected militants killed at least 11 people, including the three aid workers, in an attack on a military barracks in Rann in Borno state late on Thursday, according to two security reports seen by Reuters.